(a 13-page sample from of my recently compiled 180-page manuscript, featuring 50 Villagers in Manhattan, 1950s-1980s)

 I gauge the date by my first child

-__from Meg’s poem dedicated to lover Rhoda, “The Gloves”
+__from Meg’s poem, dedicated to her good friend Rhoda, “The Gloves”

 ROBERT BRUCE NEWMAN